carlreinecken/markdown-structure-to-json/README.md

 ## Usage

-Load the javascript into your HTML file:
+Load the javascript of the /dist directory into your HTML file:

 ```html
 <script type="text/javascript" src="markdown-structure-to-json.min.js"></script>